namelivia/travelperk-http-php/README.md

 ## About

-This is a package for acessing the [TravelPerk official Web API](https://developers.travelperk.com) from your PHP language project.
+This is an unofficial package for acessing the [TravelPerk official Web API](https://developers.travelperk.com) from your PHP language project.
 It is designed so you can easily query and retrieve all data hold on their platform and accessible through the API.

 ## Installation